 FRC publishes Lab reports on 'Debt terms and maturity tables’ and ‘Operating and investing cash flows’

-The Financial Reporting Council (FRC) has today released two Financial Reporting Lab (Lab) project reports on ‘Debt terms and maturity tables’ and ‘Operating and investing cash flows’.
+The Financial Reporting Council (FRC) has today released two Financial Reporting Lab (Lab) project reports on ‘Debt terms and maturity tables’ (PDF) and ‘Operating and investing cash flows’ (PDF).
 These reports relate to the Lab project report ‘Net debt reconciliations’ published in September, and complete the Lab’s initial project on debt and cash flow disclosure.

 The Lab worked closely with five leading companies and a range of investors in preparing the observations contained in the reports.
 Comments on existing company disclosure were gathered by the Lab in a series of face-to-face discussions with over thirty individuals from sixteen investment organisations.